Japan calls for S. Korea’s steps to resolve row after talks

 He also warned that the sale of the companies’ assets “will invoke a grave situation for the Japan-South Korea relations.”

-On Tuesday, Park met with Prime Minister Fumio Kishida and conveyed his condolences following former leader Shinzo Abe’s assassination.
-Kishida sought Park’s effort toward resolving the problems between the two sides, Kyodo News agency reported.
-Japanese Foreign Ministry officials declined to give further details on the talks.
+On Tuesday, Park met with Prime Minister Fumio Kishida for about 20 minutes and conveyed Yoon’s condolences following former leader Shinzo Abe’s assassination.
+Kishida thanked for the president’s message and sought Park’s effort toward resolving the problems between the two sides, according to the prime minister’s office.
+Japanese officials declined to give further details on the talks.

-South Korea’s Foreign Ministry said in a statement that Park conveyed to Kishida Yoon’s message of his resolve to improve ties and that Kishida expressed his gratitude.
+South Korea’s Foreign Ministry said in a statement that Park also conveyed to Kishida Yoon’s message of his resolve to improve ties and that Kishida expressed his gratitude.
 The ministry cited Park as telling Kishida that he hopes the two leaders would meet at a mutually convenient time.

-Park also told Kishida that his government will respect a 2015 agreement in which Japan contributed $1 billion in funds as a measure of atonement for the wartime sexual exploitation, Kyodo said.
+Park also told Kishida that his government will respect a 2015 agreement in which Japan contributed 1 billion yen ($7 million) in funds as a measure of atonement for the wartime sexual exploitation, Kyodo said.
 The previous South Korean government of President Moon Jae-in had rejected the agreement.

+This story corrects the amount funds to 1 billion yen ($700 million).

 Associated Press writer Hyung-jin Kim in Seoul, South Korea, contributed to this report.